fbpx

 • Virginia

-The District of Columbia partially taxes military retirement benefits, as well.
-It’s also important to note that your age usually limits any income exclusions or exemptions offered by these states.
+It’s important to note that your age usually limits any income exclusions or exemptions offered by these states.
 Be sure to check with each state to determine its specific tax rules regarding military retirement benefits.

 States That Fully Tax Military Retirement Income